ChetasShree/Hack_Girl_Summer_3/README.md

 ## What it is ? 🎠
 Republic of Bakers provides home-bakers with a user-friendly app, where they can showcase their work and products without any external factors that take away from the main focus.
 It will help streamline customers in a more efficient way with a recommendation system.
-Mainly bulti to uplift and encourage women into business , they can sell and make money with things they do daily like baking and all
+Mainly built to uplift and encourage women into business , they can sell and make money with things they do daily like baking and all

 ![2022-09-04 (4)](https://user-images.githubusercontent.com/75165587/188296994-ae368a7c-ebf3-49e4-a470-f5a99d682d59.png)

 ## The goal